Tawha/find-closest-meteor/README.md

 # find-closest-meteor
-Find closest Meteor to my location
+Project that uses python to find closest Meteor to my location